dinu12141/chem_website-new/README.md

 ## 🏆 Success Metrics

-The SMARTCHEM platform has achieved:
+The Nadeeka Warnakula platform has achieved:
 - ✅ **100% Feature Completion** - All requirements implemented
 - ✅ **Professional Design** - pb.lk style homepage
 - ✅ **Mobile Responsive** - Works on all devices